Police in Bolivia join opposition as crisis mounts

 Bolivian television broadcast footage of police shaking hands with demonstrators in downtown La Paz -- a stark contrast to the last three nights, when the two sides clashed.

-In some La Paz neighbourhoods, police retreated to their barracks rather than take on protesters who shouted: “Police, our friends, the people are with you.”
+In some La Paz neighborhoods, police retreated to their barracks rather than take on protesters who shouted: "Police, our friends, the people are with you."

 Elsewhere, units in the southeastern city of Sucre and the opposition stronghold of Santa Cruz said they were joining a rebellion launched by police officers in the central city of Cochabamba.